 Practically speaking, the terms “free software” and “open source software” refer to the same class of software.
-The real difference between these two terms is not the actual software but the values behind the respective movements.
+However, the main difference between the two terms lies not in the actual software, but the values behind the respective movements.
 Free Software movement campaigns for users’ freedom and that users must control the software running in their own devices.
-While, open-source movement does not put the issue in ethical terms like users’ freedoms or rights, but more of like a practical choice.
+On the other hand, Open Source movement does not put the issue in ethical terms like users’ freedoms or rights, but more of like a practical choice.

 The term “free software” existed since 1984, while the term “open source” came into existence in 1998.
 Let’s look at why this new term was introduced even though the term “free software” was already there.